Important Features Of The GED

 - Social Studies

 These are only the broad divisions and do not tell what types of questions or the subjects that each section will cover.
-The question patterns of each section of GED are discussed in the following section.
+The question patterns of each section are discussed in the following section.

 Syllabus of GED Test

-The GED diplomas are your springboard to a successful career.
+It is a springboard to a successful career.
 Hence, the question paper is designed keeping in mind all the knowledge that you will require to pursue further studies in college.
 For example, the Writing section is designed to test not only your grammatical skills but also your expertise in writing a coherent essay in which you can portray your thoughts clearly to the reader.

 The first part of this section is a grammar paper where you will have to edit sentences or texts.
 This will test your skills in identifying errors and rectifying them.
 In the second part you will have to write an essay on a given topic.
 Your essay should be well organized and meaningful.
 You will get 75 minutes and 45 minutes respectively to solve each part of this section.